w3f/Grants-Program/applications/mobile-polka.md

 - **Open Source Engagement**: Active contributors to open-source projects, showcasing our dedication to collaborative development and knowledge sharing within the developer community.
 - **Project Management Skills**: Proven project management capabilities demonstrated by the successful development and deployment of impactful systems.
 Our project is led by individuals holding BSc, MSc, and BA degrees, along with recognized certifications.
-### Feasibility Validation:
+#### Feasibility Validation:
-#### Technical Prototyping:
-Initiated the development of a technical prototype, providing a tangible demonstration of key features for the proposed Polkadot Explorer and Analytics app.
+- **Technical Prototyping**:Initiated the development of a technical prototype, providing a tangible demonstration of key features for the proposed Polkadot Explorer and Analytics app.
-#### API Integration Tests:
-Conducting rigorous integration tests with relevant APIs to ensure seamless real-time data retrieval, contributing to the reliability of our solution.
+- **API Integration Tests**:Conducting rigorous integration tests with relevant APIs to ensure seamless real-time data retrieval, contributing to the reliability of our solution.
-#### Continuous Evaluation and adaptation:
-Implementing an iterative approach to development, allowing us to continuously adapt the solution based on real-time user feedback and evolving technology trends.
+- **Continuous Evaluation and adaptation**:Implementing an iterative approach to development, allowing us to continuously adapt the solution based on real-time user feedback and evolving technology trends.

-### Legal Structure

-- **Registered Address:** Address of your registered legal entity, if available.
-Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)
-- **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)

-### Team's experience

-Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.

 ### Team Code Repos